heyitssqueak/notes/junior (20-21)/ap language/unit 4.md

     - can focus on one side of the argument or one point of comparsion

 ### Daily Video 2
+**TARGET: develop a text through definition and description**
+- definition is something concrete, where an audience already knows
+- description is more personal and an experience

 ### Daily Video 3
 **TARGET: how to recognize methods of development in MCQ**